mngatewood/mg-comp-challenge-1/README.md

 # mg-comp-challenge-1
-Response to static comp challenge 1 (aka Megadeth)
+This page is a response to the first static comp challenge.
+The topic of the page is the thrash metal band titled Megadeth. (aka Megadeth).